whosonfirst/go-whosonfirst-browser/README.md

 `go-whosonfirst-browser` was designed to be a simple display tool for known Who's On First (WOF) IDs and records.
 That constitutes a third to half of [what the Spelunker does](https://github.com/whosonfirst/whosonfirst-www-spelunker) (the remainder being list views and facets) so in principle it would be easy enough to add the same functionality here.

-The principle advantage of migrating Spelunker functionality to this package is that it does not have any external dependencies and has been support for multiple data sources and caches and can be pre-compiled in to a standalone binary tool.
+The principle advantage of migrating Spelunker functionality to this package is that it does not have any external dependencies and has support for multiple data sources and caches and can be pre-compiled in to a standalone binary tool.
 The principle disadvantage would be that experimenting and developing code and functionality in Python (used by the existing Spelunker) has a lower barrier to entry than doing the same in Go (used by this package).

+For the time being though they are separate beasts.

 ### This is not a search engine.